 If you’re itching for all the extra gadgets, or ready to take your content services to the professional level, you can invest in a DSLR.
 (Algieri shoots with a Canon.)
 Just remember: camera phones are more forgiving for amateurs, so budget time for a learning curve if you don’t already know how to operate a camera.

 Creating virtual fitness content for the first time is intimidating.
 No one expects you to nail a virtual class or video right away, but you might be surprised how quickly you can learn.
-While he’s only been in the online training business for a few months, Algieri quickly hit his stride as virtual trainer, “Zoom is still extremely new to me, although that doesn't take much practice,” he said.
+While he’s only been in the online training business for a little over 6 months, Algieri quickly hit his stride as virtual trainer, “Zoom is still extremely new to me, although that doesn't take much practice,” he said.
+"Even more, TRX CORE is being released in a few months [currently in beta testing] and it's basically a turn-key virtual training toolkit.
+It really does all the thinking for you so that you can focus on your coaching."

 Whether you’re a fitness industry veteran or just getting started, this is your opportunity to reimagine your business.
 If you’ve ever thought about dabbling in online training, why not give it a try?
 It could be the best career decision you’ll make.